Mary Watson Whitney: Early life and education

 Whitney was born on September 11, 1847, in Waltham, Massachusetts.
-Her mother was Mary Watson Crehore and her father was Samuel Buttrick Whitney.
-Her father was successful in real estate and wealthy enough to provide her with a good education for a woman at the time.
-She attended school in Waltham, where she reportedly excelled in mathematics.
-Whitney graduated from the public high school in 1863.
+Her parents were Mary Watson Crehore and Samuel Buttrick Whitney, a successful real estate businessman who was wealthy enough to provide her with a good education for a woman at the time.
+She attended school in Waltham, where she reportedly excelled in mathematics, and graduated from the public high school in 1863.
 She was privately tutored for one year before she entered Vassar College in 1865, where she met the astronomer Maria Mitchell.
 During her time at Vassar College, her father died and her brother was lost at sea.
 She earned her degree in 1868.

 From 1869 to 1870, Whitney studied quaternions and celestial mechanics under Benjamin Peirce at Harvard University.
-At the time, women were not permitted as students at Harvard, so she attended Pierce's courses as a guest.
+Because women were not permitted as students at Harvard at the time, she attended his courses as a guest.
+She also volunteered at the Harvard College Observatory from 1869 to 1870.
 In 1871 Whitney was made the first president of Vassar College's alumnae association.
 She earned a master's degree from Vassar in 1872.
 She subsequently lived in Zürich for 3 years where she studied mathematics and celestial mechanics.